BrightXiaoHan/VideoLingo/README.md

 - **🗣️ Dubbing with GPT-SoVITS, Azure, OpenAI, and more**

+- **🎭 Lip Synchronization with Wav2Lip technology**

 - 🚀 One-click startup and processing in Streamlit

 - 🌍 Multi-language support in Streamlit UI

 - 📝 Detailed logging with progress resumption

-Difference from similar projects: **Single-line subtitles only, superior translation quality, seamless dubbing experience**
+Difference from similar projects: **Single-line subtitles only, superior translation quality, seamless dubbing experience, and intelligent lip sync**

 ## 🎥 Demo